DaniloSilva14/coffee-store/README.md

 The main page is responsive.

 #### User Page
-In the user page, which can be accessed through the green button on the right side of the navbar, the user can view their information, log out from their acconut or delete their account.
+In the user page, the user can view their information, log out from their acconut or delete their account.

 #### Login Page
-In this page the user can login the website's system using a registerd email and password.
+In this page the user can login the website's system.
 After connected the user will be redirected to the main page, if logged with a client account, or to admin page if logged with an admin account.<br>
 If the user doesn't have a registered account, he can access the register page from this page.<br>

 ##### Login as Admin (mocked)
 Login: admin <br>
 Password: admin

-##### Login as regular user
+##### Login as regular user (mocked)
 Login: user <br>
 Password: user <br>